LavenderPlush/RestoringCommunication/Entities/Transmutables/README.md

 # Transmutable objects

 ## Structure
-Transmutable objects must either have the transmutable script attached or derive from the Transmutable class.
+Transmutable objects must inherit from the Transmutable class.
-The root node must be of Node3D and must have a direct child node of RigidBody3D:
-Node3D (Script: e.g. transmutable.gd)
-- RigidBody3D
-	- Mesh
-	- CollisionShape
-	- etc.
+The idea is to have a root node that stores the physics body of the object, to allow replacing it with a character body to retain the same controls of the alien character.